Julien Balkany

 Julien Balkany (born 29 January 1981, in Neuilly-sur-Seine, France) is a French businessman and an investor based in London.
-He is the younger half-brother of former French Member of Parliament and former Mayor of Levallois, Patrick Balkany.
 He is the Chairman of Panoro Energy ASA, the Norwegian oil & gas company based in London as well as the cofounder of the private investment company Nanes Balkany Partners based in New York.
 He also ran for office in the June 2012 French Parliament election but was defeated.

 Studies and personal life

 He is of Hungarian origin, and his father Gyula Balkany was deported to Auschwitz before immigrating to France and founding Rety, a Paris-based fashion house.